-The Ramones song “Blitzkrieg Bop” using three chords (B5 – E5 – F#) and this characteristic riff is easy to repeat:
+The Ramones song “Blitzkrieg Bop” use three power chords (B5 – E5 – F#5) and this characteristic riff is easy to repeat:

-A common chord progression in this music style is three chords with at specific relation.
-The chords in “Blitzkrieg Bop” can also be written in scales degrees: I - IV - V. The roman numerals are the same regardless of the key you playing in.
+A common progression in this music style is three chords with a specific relation.
+The chords in “Blitzkrieg Bop” can also be written in scales degrees: I - IV - V. The Roman numerals are the same regardless of the key you playing in.

 Green Day – adding some minor

 The next example is almost similar in regards of scale degrees to the previous, but the order is changed a little and one chord is added, the vi.
 The riff in the tab below is taken from the Green Day song “When I Come Around”.